Camp Lejeune: Oral cleft defects claims

 If the tissue that makes up the roof of the mouth, medically known as the palate, does not join together completely during pregnancy, cleft palate is diagnosed.

-According to a study from the medical journal Occupational and Environmental Medicine, exposure to oxygenated, chlorinated, and petroleum solvents increases the risk of pregnant women giving birth to a child with an oral cleft defect.
-The risk increased linearly with the level of exposure within the 3 subgroups of oxygenated solvents we considered - aliphatic alcohols, glycol ethers, and other oxygenated solvents, including esters, ketones, and aliphatic aldehydes.
+According to a study from the medical journal Occupational and Environmental Medicine, exposure to industrial solvents increases the risk of pregnant women giving birth to a child with an oral cleft defect.
+The risk increased linearly with the level of exposure within the 3 subgroups of analyzed solvents we considered - aliphatic alcohols, glycol ethers, and other oxygenated solvents, including esters, ketones, and aliphatic aldehydes.

 Quality legal assistance for parents whose children were born with oral cleft defects due to toxic exposure